-Plan / Project Final Environmental Impact Statement and South Florida and Caribbean Parks Exotic Plant Management Plan Conceptual Management Plan for the Everglades Complex of WMAs Description This plan outlines the management of nonnative plants in nine South Florida and Caribbean parks, including the Preserve.
-The plan promotes restoration of native plant communities and habitat conditions in ecosystems that have been invaded by nonnative plants and protects resources, values, visitors, staff, and area residents from adverse effects resulting from nonnative plant presence and control activities.
-The plan takes a collaborative approach to managing nonnative plants across the nine parks, improving effectiveness and efficiency and providing a consistent management framework for responding to this threat.
+Plan/Project Description South Florida and This plan outlines the management of nonnative plants in nine south Florida and Caribbean Caribbean Parks Exotic parks, including the Preserve.
+The plan promotes restoration of native plant communities and Plant Management Plan habitat conditions in ecosystems that have been invaded by nonnative plants and protects and Environmental resources, values, visitors, staff, and area residents from adverse effects resulting from Impact Statement (NPS nonnative plant presence and control activities.
+The plan takes a collaborative approach to 2010b) managing nonnative plants across the nine parks, improving effectiveness and efficiency and providing a consistent management framework for responding to this threat.
 The plan also seeks to establish plant and treatment location priorities, reduce new nonnative plant introductions, and reduce the number of individually targeted plants to protect natural resources (NPS 2010b).
-The Everglades Complex is part of the Kissimmee-Okeechobee-Everglades basin and lies within three counties - southwestern Palm Beach, western Broward, and northwestern Miami-Dade.
-It includes three management areas - Holey Land, Rotenberger, and Everglades-Francis S. Taylor.
-Through a cooperative management agreement with the South Florida Water Management District, the FWC has management authority over Everglades Complex WMA lands (mainly lands in Water Conservation Areas 2 and 3) for game and fresh water fish preservation, protection, propagation, and recreational use.
+Conceptual The Everglades Complex is part of the Kissimmee-Okeechobee-Everglades basin and lies within Management Plan for three counties - southwestern Palm Beach, western Broward, and northwestern Miami-Dade. the Everglades Complex It includes three management areas - Holey Land, Rotenberger, and Everglades-Francis S. of WMAs Taylor.
+Through a cooperative management agreement with the south Florida Water Management District, the FWC has management authority over Everglades Complex WMA lands (mainly lands in Water Conservation Areas 2 and 3) for game and fresh water fish preservation, protection, propagation, and recreational use.
 The plan lists 28 state and federally listed and endangered or threatened species and their habitat.
-The majority of the complex is east and northeast of the Preserve; however, the southwest corner of Everglades-Francis S. Taylor WMA abuts the eastern Danienal Danienti boundary of the Preserve from the Tamiami Ranger Station north to the Broward County line.
-The CCRN Master Persentian Plantakes #a parter wide approach to identify evaluate and CERP Master Recreation Plan The CERP Master Recreation Plan takes "a system-wide approach to identify, evaluate, and address the impacts of CERP implementation on existing recreational use within the South Florida Ecosystem and identify and evaluate potential new recreation, public use and public educational opportunities.
-A particular focus will be on the identification of additional public use and recreational opportunities to compensate for public use facilities that may be lost" (USACE, SFWMD, et al. 2004).
-I-75 Recreational Access Plan The Addition Act directed the NPS to cooperate with the state to develop three recreation access points along I-75 within the Preserve.
-Many of the requirements and recommendations included in this access plan are incorporated in the 1991 GMP.
+The majority of the complex is east and northeast of the Preserve; however, the southwest corner of Everglades- Francis S. Taylor WMA abuts the eastern boundary of the Preserve from the Tamiami Ranger Station north to the Broward County line.
+Regional Recreation Plans/Projects Central and Southern The CERP Master Recreation Plan takes "a system-wide approach to identify, evaluate, and Florida Project, CERP, address the impacts of CERP implementation on existing recreational use within the south Master Recreation Plan Florida Ecosystem and identify and evaluate potential new recreation, public use and public (USACE, SFWMD, and educational opportunities.
+A particular focus will be on the identification of additional public Others 2004) use and recreational opportunities to compensate for public use facilities that may be lost" (USACE, SFWMD, and Others 2004).
+I-75 Recreational Access The Addition Act directed the NPS to cooperate with the state to develop three recreation Plan and Environmental access points along I-75 within the Preserve.
+Many of the requirements and recommendations Assessment (NPS 1991b) included in this access plan are incorporated in the 1991 GMP.
 The development of recreational access points along I-75 was also included as a component of the Addition GMP.
-State Comprehensive Outdoor Recreation Plan This plan assesses recreational supply, demand, and needs for 11 regions in the state.
-Region 9 (Southwest Florida) includes the Preserve and the surrounding area.
-The plan identifies goals for recreational opportunities and facilities, including hiking, bicycling, horseback riding, camping, fishing, and ORV use.
+State Comprehensive This plan assesses recreational supply, demand, and needs for 11 regions in the state.
+Region 9 Outdoor Recreation Plan (Southwest Florida) includes the Preserve and the surrounding area.
+The plan identifies goals - Outdoor Recreation in for recreational opportunities and facilities, including hiking, bicycling, horseback riding, Florida (FWC 2000) camping, fishing, and ORV use.